Veterans-PTSD-Operation Warrior Soul

 A. Keith Ethridge, M.Div, Director, National Chaplain Center.

 Soul Restoration for American Veterans-Operation Warrior Soul

-Due to her experiences with her father’s PTSD, her family healing, and her shamanic practice, Quynn has come to feel that there are two forms of Soul Loss/Wounds.
+Due to her experiences with her father’s PTSD, her family healing, and her soul practice, Quynn has come to feel that there are two forms of Soul Loss/Wounds.
 Multi-Generational Soul Wounds and PTSD from Trauma experienced in one’s life.
 Both are uniquely damaging to the human essence, and shamanic practices can assist sensitive people in healing/soothing/tending each individually or mixed with each other.
-Quynn Elizabeth, has joined with Steve Gibson, veteran of OIF and shamanic practitioner, to bring the personal healing power of the shamanic arts to members of the US Military negatively affected by PTSD.
 Our Warriors need assistance that is wholistic, personal and honoring of their sacred role in community.
 The shamanic arts can help veterans understand how to reclaim their place in society and Come Home.